d2l-ai/d2l-en/chapter_introduction/intro.md

 microphone will collect roughly 44,000 samples.
 What rule could map reliably from a snippet of raw audio to confident predictions ``{yes, no}`` on whether the snippet contains the wake word?
 If you are stuck, do not worry.
 We do not know how to write such a program from scratch either.
-That's why we use ML.
+That is why we use ML.

 ![Identify an awake word.](../img/wake-word.svg)